dmh-alhazmi/Achivo/README.md

 ## 🌼 Vision

-To make productivity feel light, rewarding, and something users look forward to every day.
+To make productivity feel light, rewarding, and enjoyable by helping users celebrate small steps and stay motivated toward their goals.